 The eSCAPE - electronic landscape - network addresses the difficult problem of inter-communication between virtual environments, particularly those using quick-maturing spatial and immersive interaction techniques.
 Since this is a field in which artists have been intensively active since the 1960s, the computer scientists directing the project sought to draw on this rich fund of past work for models and inspiration.
 Partners include the ZKM, GMD, and scientific partners in Sweden and England.
 A third component in the mix is ethnography, at two levels so far: first, studies of users in heavily mediated settings (traffic, ambulance control) to derive new design principles; second, studies of users of interactive art works (field work done at ZKM) to gain new understanding of the complex interplay between cognitive, physical, and sensory experience.

-system ("inhabited TV).
-Another pushes the limits of synthetic actors in
+("inhabited TV).
+Another pushes the limits of synthetic actors in computer

 European Cultural Backbone